raspberrypilearning/relax-stretch/en/step_1.md

 ---
 ### Hardware

-+ A computer capable of running Scratch
++ A Computer or tablet capable of running Scratch

 ### Software